Skip to Main Content

 Before purchasing a policy, discuss the potential for future re-evaluations or ratings if you think a life change like weight loss may apply to you.
 While every insurance company will have a different policy on the re-evaluation process, most life insurance companies will need to see significant and healthy weight loss that is being maintained before they will lower your premium.

-It is also likely that a crash diet undertaken without medical support will not help lower your rate.
 Most insurers want to see a lower weight maintained over the course of at least a year before considering a premium reduction.
 Some carriers may split the difference between your current and past weights to determine your rate.

-After weight loss, insurance reapplication will consist of a new medical exam and an evaluation of your medical records.
+After weight loss, insurance reapplication will likely consist of a new medical exam and an evaluation of your medical records.
 Be sure that your records show that you have not only lost significant weight but have been able to keep it off.

 When asking for re-evaluation, note that you will need to back up your weight loss claims with solid evidence.
 If your company will not let you apply for re-evaluation, you may want to start over and apply for a new policy with a different company.